KatsuteDev/Background/README.md

 #### ⚙️ Configuration Menu

-Access the configuration menu using from the command palette with `Background: Configuration` or by pressing the **Background** tab in the status bar.
+Type `Background: Configuration` in the command pallette or press the **Background** tab in the statusbar to access the configuration menu.

 <div align="center">
     <img alt="configuration menu" src="https://raw.githubusercontent.com/KatsuteDev/Background/main/assets/configuration.gif">